barumau/PanGlobish/english/109_worde_orde.md

-# Sentece structure
+# Sentence structure

     Figure.
-The sentence structure of Panglobish.
+The sentence structure in Panglobish.

     ┌─────────┐ ┌─────────┐ ┌─────────┐ ┌──────────┐ ┌────────────────┐
     │ subject │ │   verb  │ │ object  │ │ prep.phr.│ │ modal particle │
     └─────────┘ └─────────┘ └─────────┘ └──────────┘ └────────────────┘

+## Prepositions

+A prepositions begins a preposition phrase that tells additional information about the event that the sentence is about.
+There are a handful of real prepositions in Panglobish, as listed below, and the others are verbs that can function in the same way as prepositions.

+**in**
+– in, on, at
+**of**
+– of, from, since
+**to**
+– to, toward, until
+**on**
+– on, about
+**be**
+– by, with, by means of

 ## Modal particles